 What about the stereostypes associated with fraternities and soroities?

 Because the Greek community at Pace University contributes to social activity on campus, it has taken great strides toward creating a responsible and and safe environment for its members.
-All fraternities and soroities have strict policies regulating the comsumption of alcohol for underage members and guests.
+All fraternities and sororities have strict policies regulating the consumption of alcohol for underage members and guests.
 Organizations work closely with their respective governing council as well as the Office of Greek Life to conduct safe social activities.
-All Greek organizations are held accountable to the North American Interfraternity Counsil (NIC)/Pan-Hellenic Alcohol Policy, the Pace University Alcohol Policy, and New York State laws.
+All Greek organizations are held accountable to the North American Interfraternity Council (NIC)/Pan-Hellenic Alcohol Policy, the Pace University Alcohol Policy, and New York State laws.

-How will my student benefit from joining a soroity or a fraternity?
+How will my student benefit from joining a sorority or a fraternity?

 Sororities and fraternities are rooted in founding principles that foster academic achievement, student involvement, community service, and lifelong friendships.
 Greek organizations are groups of men and women who came together to form a personal network of individuals with similar ideas, interests, and a mutual pursuit of a well rounded college education.
 Advantages include: a support group to help make the adjustment to college easier; scholastic resources to help members achieve their academic goals; leadership training through hands on campus; and opportunities for active participation in community service projects.